edgeimpulse/ai-labeling-images-gpt4o/README.md

     $ edge-impulse-blocks push
     ```

-3. Afterwards, you can run your block through **Data acquisition > AI Actions** in any Edge Impulse project.
+3. Afterwards, you can run your block through **Data acquisition > AI labeling** in any Edge Impulse project.

 ### Proposed changes

-AI Actions blocks should be able to run in 'preview' mode (triggered when you click *Label preview data* in the Studio) - where changes are _staged_ but not directly applied.
+AI labeling blocks should be able to run in 'preview' mode (triggered when you click *Label preview data* in the Studio) - where changes are _staged_ but not directly applied.
 If this is the case `--propose-actions <job-id>` is passed into your block.
 When you see this flag you should not apply changes directly (e.g. via `api.rawData.editLabel`) but rather use the `setSampleProposedChanges` API.
 Search for this API in [llm-labeling.ts](llm-labeling.ts) to see how this should be used.